Dick Dodd: The Standells

 Dodd was a drummer and vocalist for the Standells starting in 1964.
 The group's biggest hit, "Dirty Water", recorded in 1965, became an anthem for sports fans in Boston with its refrain of "Boston, you're my home," despite the group having no direct connection with the city.
 Dodd sang lead vocals on the recording; it was said of him: "When he opened his mouth, there was that voice: snotty and authoritative, an American Mick Jagger sort of voice....the sound that captures a particular era in '60s garage music."
 Although the Standells were widely regarded as "one hit wonders", they had several lesser chart hits, and continued to record and tour.
 Dodd left the group in 1968.

 Later life

 Dodd continued to perform occasionally, including as Dick Dodd and the Dodd Squad, and the Dodd Squad and in some reunions of the Standells from the 1980s onwards, making his last performance with them in 2012.

 In 1968 he released a solo album titled The First Evolution of Dick Dodd.

 He also sometimes worked in Buena Park as a limousine driver.

 Dodd became a fan of the Boston Red Sox later in life, and learned that the team played the song "Dirty Water" at Fenway Park after that.
 The song had been chosen as a theme song for the team in 1997.
 He performed the song with The Standells at the World Series in 2004, and at the team's home opener in 2005.

-In 2013 he announced that he was suffering from cancer, and died on November 29, 2013.
+In 2013 he announced that he had cancer, and died on November 29, 2013.

-He was married twice and had a daughter, Nicole St Pierre.
+He was married twice and had a daughter.